sanskrit/learnsanskrit.org/content/vyakarana/tinanta/guna.md

 }

 But to properly understand this rule, we must refer to two other rules.
-First, we know from rule {a-cite 1.1.3} that {s guNa} can replace only an {s ik} vowel.
+First, we know from rule {a-cite 1.1.3} that {s guNa} and {s vRddhi} sounds can replace only an {s ik} vowel.
 But which {s ik} vowel do we replace?
 We can decide which vowel to replace by referring to a new {s paribhASA}:

 {rule